-The largest Pope bust is approximately 14” high x 12” wide and was issued either in the fall of 1988 or spring 1989.
-The confusion as to year is because supposedly this was commissioned as a 10th Anniversary commemorative of John Paul II’s accession which occurred during 1988.
+The largest Pope bust is approximately 14” high x 12” wide and was issued either in the fall of 1988 or the spring of 1989.
+Theoretically, this should have been released during the earlier year because supposedly this was commissioned as a 10th Anniversary commemorative of John Paul II’s accession which occurred during 1988.
+If it was released during 1988, then any examples found will not have the studio’s special 50th-Anniversary stamp in the signature area.

 The next edition was downsized to 12” high x 10.25” wide, which is consistent with the size reduction described in Upsize, Downsize.
 This second edition of the bust was issued in 1989 and the Cybis 50th Anniversary backstamp appears on any that were physically created during that year; it was part of Cybis’ special “50th Anniversary Biblical Collection” and the sculpture itself titled in that brochure as the The Pope, 50th Anniversary Commemorative.
-Upon introduction it was offered in two colorways: The white bisque version was priced at $850 without a base, or $950 on a base.
-The color version was $1200 without a base and $1300 with one.
+Upon introduction it was offered in two colorways: A color edition of 100 for $1300 with a base, or $1200 without one; and a white bisque edition of 200, at $950 with a base and at $850 without one.

-It is important to note that this is not identified in the 1989 introductory brochure as being a limited edition.
 However, the November 1993 price list from Cybis includes this exact same bust in the following two versions only: plain white, no base, an edition of 200 for $895; and color, no base, an edition of 100 for $1500.
-So they had eliminated the bases while upgrading the original non-limited editions (if the 1989 brochure is correct) to limited editions at higher prices.
-If true, this is the only instance I know of whereby a non-limited edition was ‘promoted’ to a limited edition for retail sale.
-Both of these early-1990s options continued to be available into the early 2000s.
+So they had, within four years of its introduction, eliminated the wood-base option and raised the price.
+Both of these no-base editions continued to be available into the early 2000s.

 The third edition of The Pope was also another downsize and was offered only in the single colorway shown, which the 2008 Cybis site described as The Pope — “gold on white”.
 It is 10.5” high x 9.5” wide, does not have a base, and was listed as an edition of 100 for $895 on the 1993 list.
 This was most likely introduced in 1990.